 During winter months, the restaurant seats 64 indoors and 16 in our back dining room, which can also be booked for private dinners.
 In the spring and summer, our private back garden space seats an additional 70.
 There is a bar space both indoors and out for just drinks, dessert, or a full dinner.
 The restaurant serves its dinner menu nightly from 5:30pm to 11:00pm.
 Our dining room and outdoor garden are open for lunch daily from 12:00pm to 4:00pm.
 Around the corner from the restaurant you’ll find One Lucky Duck Juice & Takeaway, open every day from 9:00am to 11:00pm for juices, shakes, ice cream, cookies, desserts, and takeaway food from our kitchen.
 The restaurant’s lunch menu is available here as well all day and evening.
 The shop also carries the snacks and some of the ingredients, skincare, and other products from our One Lucky Duck online store.
 We also have a One Lucky Duck Juice & Takeaway in NYC’s Chelsea Market.
 To learn more about these locations visit the “juice & takeaway” tab.

 Pure Food and Wine was co-founded by Sarma Melngailis, who was also co-executive chef, and then executive chef.
 Since becoming preoccupied with all things One Lucky Duck, the amazing people in our kitchens are in charge and responsible for the creation of all of our new and always changing, seasonal dishes and desserts.
-Nikki Bennett is our executive chef, and Anthony Buison and David Kupperberg are our sous chefs.
-Missy Christy is our pastry chef and Courtney Klein is our pastry sous chef.
+David Kupperberg is our executive chef, Anthony Buison is our chef de cuisine, and Rachel Hazen is our sous chef.
+Danielle Aquilino is our pastry chef and Anne Brink is our pastry sous chef.
 Joey Repice is the man behind the bar, who selects all of our wines, and crafts our beloved seasonal sake cocktail menu.

 Our wines are biodynamic, organic, or simply sustainable, which usually means they’re from vineyards that practice organic methods, but have not been certified.
 Our sake cocktails are made using organic Momokawa sake from Oregon, mixed with organic fresh pressed juices, fresh herbs, and exotic flavors.
 We were also the very first restaurant in New York City to have sake on tap (organic Momokawa sake).
 We love our sake on tap as it greatly reduces our consumption of glass bottles!